awsdocs/amazon-ecs-developer-guide/doc_source/task_definition_parameters.md

 `swappiness`
 This allows you to tune a container's memory swappiness behavior\.
 A `swappiness` value of `0` prevents swapping from happening unless required\.
 A `swappiness` value of `100` causes pages to be swapped frequently\.
 Accepted values are whole numbers between `0` and `100`\.
 If you don't specify a value, the default value of `60` is used\.
 Moreover, if you don't specify a value for `maxSwap`, then this parameter is ignored\.
 This parameter maps to the `--memory-swappiness` option to [docker run](https://docs.docker.com/engine/reference/run/)\.
 If you're using tasks that use the Fargate launch type, the `swappiness` parameter isn't supported\.
+If you're using tasks on Amazon Linux 2023 the `swappiness` parameter isn't supported\.
 `tmpfs`
 The container path, mount options, and maximum size \(in MiB\) of the tmpfs mount\.
 This parameter maps to the `--tmpfs` option to [docker run](https://docs.docker.com/engine/reference/run/)\.
 If you're using tasks that use the Fargate launch type, the `tmpfs` parameter isn't supported\.